 The pastoral programme followed by the pupils addresses relevant personal, social and academic matters.
 Through our Pastoral Structures and Counselling Service we offer a supportive environment to pupils.
 The Personal Development Programme allows pupils to explore key issues within their personal development including Self Concepts, Self Esteem, Health and Well-being, Relationships and Personal Safety.
 We recognise that pupils benefit from having a particular teacher to whom they may turn, so pupils are divided into tutor groups of approximately 20-25 pupils.
 The Tutor plays a pivotal role in helping pupils to integrate into the St Louis community to gain a strong sense of belonging, where high standards of honesty, behaviour and application to work are encouraged and respected.
-Dialogue between Tutor and pupil is an important part of this process and helps the young person to take responsibility for his/her own learning.
+Dialogue between Tutor and pupil is an important part of this process and helps the young person to take responsibility for their own learning.

-An Education for Love programme is delivered throughout the school.
-Outside agencies provide support for the programme in Years 11, 12 and 13.
+Relationship and Sexual Education, as a statutory component of the curriculum, is delivered through Personal Development as well as through other relevant subjects.
+Outside agencies provide support for the programme in all Key Stages.
 Relevant topics are introduced in tutor period gradually over the seven years and the content is appropriate to the developmental stage of each year group.
-We value the support given by a range of external support agencies in promoting Pastoral Care within the school.
-We also ensure that such agencies adhere to the values and ethos of our school.